mboladop/Pardobymireia-Ecommerce-BE-Stream4project/README.md

 All automated testing (81% coverage) was done using Travis-CI.
 There is automated testing done for each app.
 To use Coverage:

-$ pip3 install coverage
+$pip3 install coverage
-$ coverage run manage.py test (app name)
+$coverage run manage.py test (app name)
-$ coverage html
+$coverage html
 **(creates an htmlcov folder I ignored)**
-$ .gitignore
+$.gitignore
-$ python3 manage.py test
+$python3 manage.py test

 This permits viewing the percentage of cover your tests run:

-$ coverage run manage.py test
+$coverage run manage.py test
-$ coverage report
+$coverage report

 # How the project looks and works on different browsers and screen sizes: